fero23/algorithmify/README.md

 ```

 The test we have at the end verifies that the end results are the same, but the three `condition` functions we declare as part of the contract are also executed and check the correct state of the algorithm during its execution.

+## Reference implementations

+The `algorithmify/test/algorithms` directory is where reference implmentations of many common algorithms will live.
+These implementation will all have contracts that verify the correctness of the algorithms.